-Business leaders want their employees to be able to share and annotate items in their analytics platforms, while keeping track of changes through unique collaborative features in their analytics software.
-As an example, Pyramid Analytics allows employees to build and share analytics models, data visualizations, dashboards, and more using an intuitive, codeless approach that can be managed wholly within the platform itself, rather than relying on separate applications that complicate security and governance and introduce integration challenges.
+Business leaders want their employees to be able to share and annotate items in their analytics platforms while keeping track of changes through unique collaborative features in their analytics software.
+For example, Pyramid Analytics allows employees to build and share analytics models, data visualizations, dashboards, and more using an intuitive, codeless approach that can be managed wholly within the platform itself, rather than relying on separate applications that complicate security and governance and introduce integration challenges.

 These functions enable companies to maintain a central repository of data assets, even when employees access analytics remotely.
 Centralizing data functions reinforces employees’ trust in the data they access and the insights they share as well.

 Pyramid Analytics allows stakeholders to secure access by role, establishing permissions based on their data needs.
-The self-service environment itself can also be configured based on analytic skill.
-For example, platform administrators can assign full controls to seasoned analytic professionals, and simultaneously reduce advanced functionality for those with less sophisticated analytics needs.
-In this way, companies can strike the right balance between facilitating collaboration and maintaining governance and security of data and analytics content—not to mention accelerate engagement and user adoption.
+The self-service environment itself can also be configured based on analytic skills.
+For example, platform administrators can assign full control to seasoned analytic professionals and simultaneously reduce advanced functionality for those with less sophisticated analytics needs.
+In this way, companies can strike the right balance between facilitating collaboration and maintaining governance and security of data and analytics content—not to mention accelerating engagement and user adoption.